 Assignments are due at the beginning of the lecture on the due date.
 Solutions to the assignments will be posted on the Blackboard site at that time.
 This means that late assignments cannot and will not be accepted.
-I do not accept e-mailed assignments.
-I do not accept assignments slid under my office door.
+Do not slide assignments under my office door - they will not be marked.
+Do not email assignments to me - they will not be marked.